 SELECT * FROM Employee;

 When you execute the above select query, you will get the following data.
-Now, you can see the data FIRST arranged by the Gender in descending order and then by Salary in ascending order.
+Now, you can see the data FIRST arranged by Gender in descending order and then by Salary in ascending order.

 In the next article, I am going to discuss the Non-Clustered Index in SQL Server with Examples.
-Here, in this article, I try to explain the Clustered Index in SQL Server with Examples.
-I hope you enjoy this article and understand How Clustered Index works in SQL Server with Examples.
+Here, in this article, I try to explain the Clustered Index in SQL Servers with Examples.
+I hope you enjoy this article and understand How Clustered Index works in SQL Servers with Examples.